MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-bot.md

 Use the Microsoft Teams Toolkit in Visual Studio Code to set up the app project for your bot.

 > [!TIP]
-> If you've never created a Teams app project, you might find the instructions in build and run your first app more comprehensive.
+> If you haven't created a Teams app project before, you might find it helpful to follow [these instructions](../build-your-first-app/build-and-run.md), which explain projects in more detail.

 1. In Visual Studio Code, select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and choose **Create a new Teams app**.
 1. When you create your app project, choose the **Bot** option and select **Next**.